Purpose of this Charter

 Conducting HCC Business

 One vote is allowed for each represented agency that is in good standing.
-Good standing would be determined by representation of the agency at 75% of quarterly HCC meetings in the previous fiscal year and/or a combination of quarterly meetings with exercises in the previous twelve months.
+Good standing would be determined by representation of the agency at 75% of HCC meetings.

 Changes to Charter: Passage of changes to this Charter or any other organizational document requires a majority vote of the advisory board.
 The Chair will be the tie-breaking vote.

-The HCC shall hold quarterly meetings.
+The HCC shall hold meetings at least quarterly.
 Special meetings may be convened at the request of the HCC Chair.

 The meeting agenda for regular meetings will be developed.
 Minutes of all meetings shall be prepared and distributed to the membership.